Introduction to Astronomy

 In this course you will encounter the fundamental processes in the universe from a broad perspective.
 You will study the physical laws which govern many observed phenomena, such as gas dynamics, radiation, atomic physics and nuclear physics.
 This knowledge will be applied to investigate stellar formation and evolution, planetary systems and galaxies.
 As our knowledge of the universe largely builds on observations, you will explore how these can provide insight into the underlying physical processes, and even be used to study the evolution of the universe.
 This will lead you into the foundations of modern cosmology.
 Completing this course gives you a good base for more specialized studies in astronomy.

 The course is given during day time, and is part of the Bachelor’s programme in Astronomy.
 It can also be taken as a free-standing course.
-The course is normally given in English.
+The course is given in English.

 Teaching Format

-Instruction is given in the form of lectures and seminars.
-Participation in both lectures and seminars is mandatory.
+Instruction is given in the form of lectures and seminars, with a home reading assignment before each seminar.

 Assessment

 Assessment will be carried during the course through exercises and oral presentations in seminars.
 There will be a written exam at the end of the course.
-All exams are normally given in English.

 Examiner